Fondation-Azarus/CustomDoors/README.md

 More doors = More fun !
 Allows server owners to add custom doors and items to the map.

 To get the relative position you can use the `Position` command.
+Add `true` to the command to get the relative position at your cursor.

 All KeycardPermissions :
 ```